Book clubs: 10 Questions about ‘Deaf Row’

 Tarzan of the Tetons

 In 1939, mountain man Earl Durand went on a rampage.
-He killed five people during a sprawling chase through the mountains, ending in a daring daylight bank robbery in Powell.
-A wounded Durand shot himself dead at the end.
-He had become a national media sensation.
-So many people wanted to see Durand’s body at […]
+He killed five people during a sprawling chase through the mountains, ending in a daring daylight bank robbery in Powell. […]

 Read More…